 The Grocery Girls Case Study

-We were approached by the Co-op, who asked us to create for them a vintage logo which would act as a mascot and emblem for their new UK-based social enterprise The Grocery Girls.
+We were approached by the Co-op, who asked us to create for them a vintage logo design that would act as an empowering brand mascot and emblem for their new UK-based social enterprise The Grocery Girls.

 The Grocery Girls was formed in 2018 after recognising a distinct lack of senior female leaders across their industry.
 It acts as a network to drive change for women in the grocery industry.
 We drew on the rich history of the Co-operative Women’s Guild and its legacy of fighting for women’s rights to inspire our design solution.
 The Guild’s 1883 founder, Alice Acland, became the inspiration for our original character design, Alice Armstrong.